sebhildebrandt/http-graceful-shutdown/README.md

 ────────┴─────────┴────────────────────────────────────────────┴─────────────────────────────────────────────────────────
 ```

-1. usually your http server replies to client requests and sends responses
+1. usually your NODE http server (the black bar in the middle) replies to client requests and sends responses
-2. if your server receives a termination signal (e.g. SIGINT - Ctrl-C), http-graceful-shutdown starts the shutdown process
+2. if your server receives a termination signal (e.g. SIGINT - Ctrl-C) from its parent, http-graceful-shutdown starts the shutdown procedure
 3. first all idle / empty connections are closed and destroyed.
 4. http-graceful-shutdown will block any new requests
 5. If possible, http-graceful-shutdown communicates to the clients that the server is about to close (connection close header)